 Goodwin’s most recent book, Leadership in Turbulent Times (2018), about Presidents Lincoln, Theodore Roosevelt, Franklin Roosevelt and Lyndon Baines Johnson, has received critical acclaim and became an instant New York Times Best Seller.

 “Team of Rivals” will begin at 7:00 p.m. on Thursday, March 7, in Hammerschmidt Memorial Chapel.
-Admission is $10 for the general public and free for Elmhurst College students, faculty, staff and alumni.
+This event is sold out.